Guest Teachers & Lecturers

 Jennifer Block is an Interfaith minister and Buddhist chaplain who has practiced Zen, Insight Meditation, and yoga since 1988.
 Her life’s work is providing spiritual care to people in crisis, mentoring caregivers, and teaching people how to access their innate capacity for caring and healing.

 Ingen Breen is a Soto Zen priest and teacher in the lineage of Shunryu Suzuki Roshi, having received ordination and dharma transmission from Zoketsu Norman Fischer.
 Ingen has been practicing Buddhism for over 20 years and lived in community for about 14 years.
 He has led sesshin and retreats in England, Sweden, Italy, Ireland and California, and is a member of the Soto Zen Buddhist Association of America.

 Edward Brown has been practicing Zen since 1965.
 Ordained as a priest by Suzuki Roshi in 1971, he received Dharma Transmission from Mel Weitsman in 1996.
 He is the author of several books and also has edited a book of Suzuki Roshi lectures, Not Always So.
 Ed is the founder and teacher of the Peaceful Sea Sangha.

 Ryuko Laura Burges

-Laura Burges, a lay-entrusted Buddhist teacher in the Soto Zen tradition, lectures and leads retreats at different practice centers in Northern California.
-A teacher of children for 30 years, she trains other teachers to bring mindfulness practice into the elementary classroom.
-Her work has been featured on PBS in the documentary The Digital Divide and in the book Teach Our Children Well.
-Laura co-founded the Sangha in Recovery program at San Francisco Zen Center.
-She is the abiding teacher at the Lenox House meditation group in Oakland.
+Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
+Her writing has appeared in Buddhadharma Magazine and The Best of the Windbell.
+Her plays about women in American history have been used in classrooms, women's groups, and prisons nationally.
+Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at the Lenox House meditation group in Oakland.